 Jordan Harbinger: [00:18:58] You can't get away from yourself when you're hiking.
 You know, I was a Boy Scout for a long time.
 I did hikes.
 And like, it's kind of — like, you know, when you're in the shower and you have thoughts and you go, "Oh, that's a good idea."
 Or, "Ooh, I shouldn't have done that."
 "Hey, I wonder if that person's still mad at me."
 Hiking is like a multi-day shower where you're just thinking, and you can be ruminating or you can be having positive thoughts and you can also, at least — maybe I should speak for myself.
 I can get really sick of my own company.
 Did you ever get sick of yourself?

-Cheryl Strayed: [00:19:28] Oh my gosh.
+Cheryl Strayed: [00:19:28] Oh, my gosh.
 All the time.
-That I think is the most challenging thing of long-distance hiking and especially when you do it alone, like I did.
+That, I think, is the most challenging thing of long-distance hiking and especially when you do it alone, like I did.
 You know, there it's glorious and beautiful and it's all these things, but it's also extremely monotonous.
 And what happens is your mind needs a story, your mind needs entertainment.
 So I found myself thinking about everything, literally, like everything in my life, which is in so many ways what made the hike so healing really, because I had to think through all of the different experiences and relationships and they were just there.

-[00:20:02] And the other thing is, I will say too, I didn't realize when I was writing Wild, that I was in some ways, writing about like the way the world used to be because I took my hike in 1995 and this was before most of us were on the Internet.
+[00:20:02] And the other thing is, I will say too, I didn't realize when I was writing Wild, that I was in some ways writing about the way the world used to be because I took my hike in 1995 and this was before most of us were on the Internet.
 A couple of people were learning what the Internet was by then, but most people were not.
 This was before cell phones.
 So I was really alone out there.
 This was also — you know, even music.
 I missed music more than anything.
 I would sing songs to myself in my head.
 I didn't bring the sort of mobile music available at that time.
 There were these things — you must remember a Walkman.

-Jordan Harbinger: [00:20:39] Oh yeah, so you had cassette tapes.
-Oh my goodness.
+Jordan Harbinger: [00:20:39] Oh, yeah, so you had cassette tapes.
+Oh, my goodness.